tari-project/tari-javascript-sdk/CONTRIBUTING.md

 - Node.js 16+ (we recommend using [nvm](https://github.com/nvm-sh/nvm))
 - [pnpm](https://pnpm.io/) 8+ for package management
-- Rust toolchain (for native module development)
+- Rust toolchain (for native module development) // cmake and protobuf-compiler
+- CMake (build tool required by some Rust crates)
+- protobuf-compiler (`protoc`, required by some Rust crates)
 - C++ build tools for your platform

 ### Initial Setup